 Not all access control systems have the same level of security nor can they manage the same number of doors or users.
 That's why, in order to rule out options, it's a good idea to take into account the number of users and doors that you need to control.
 Not all systems are able to work correctly when used intensively with the activity of 1,000 users, nor is it necessary to bear the cost of a system that exceeds your needs if, for example, you only need to control 3 doors for a pharmacy.
 The flexibility that an access control system gives you is key.

 Do you only need to control access from the outside?
 Do you need to restrict areas indoors?
 Should vehicles be controlled?
 Is there a car park area?
-These are some of the questions that you should ask your client to understand their needs and which type of access control is in their best interest.
+These are some of the questions that you should ask your client to understand their needs and which type of access control system is in their best interest.
 Because there is no one-size-fits-all solution, but rather the most suitable solution for a specific installation.
 That's why it's essential to have a security solution provider that advises you correctly and whose portfolio provides a wide range of solutions that adapt to the different needs of the client.

 Level of security